webpromo/massive-demo/README.md

 Add `RETURNING id` to your `INSERT` statement from step 11.

-### Step 13 (Optional): Make it pretty
+### Step 12 (Optional): Server side rendering

-Let's return some HTML.
+Let's return some HTML by rendering on the server with React.
 For the root route `/`, using the same query from step 10, render an HTML list of all incidents.
 Here's some boilerplate HTML:

 ```html
 <html>